Denitrification: Conditions of denitrification

-Additionally, environmental factors can also influence whether denitrification proceeds to completion, characterized by the complete reduction of NO_{3}^{−} to N_{2} rather than releasing N_{2}O as an end product.
+Additionally, environmental factors can also influence whether denitrification proceeds to completion, characterized by the complete reduction of NO_{3}- to N2 rather than releasing N2O as an end product.
 Soil pH and texture are both factors that can moderate denitrification, with higher pH levels driving the reaction more to completion.
 Nutrient composition, particularly the ratio of carbon to nitrogen, is a strong contributor to complete denitrification, with a 2:1 ratio of C:N being able to facilitate full nitrate reduction regardless of temperature or carbon source.
 Copper, as a co-factor for nitrite reductase and nitrous-oxide reductase, also promoted complete denitrification when added as a supplement.
-Besides nutrients and terrain, microbial community composition can also affect the ratio of complete denitrification, with prokaryotic phyla Actinomycetota and Thermoproteota being responsible for greater release of N_{2} than N_{2}O compared to other prokaryotes.
+Besides nutrients and terrain, microbial community composition can also affect the ratio of complete denitrification, with prokaryotic phyla Actinomycetota and Thermoproteota being responsible for greater release of N2 than N2O compared to other prokaryotes.

 Denitrification can lead to a condition called isotopic fractionation in the soil environment.
 The two stable isotopes of nitrogen, ^{14}N and ^{15}N are both found in the sediment profiles.
 The lighter isotope of nitrogen, ^{14}N, is preferred during denitrification, leaving the heavier nitrogen isotope, ^{15}N, in the residual matter.
 This selectivity leads to the enrichment of ^{14}N in the biomass compared to ^{15}N. Moreover, the relative abundance of ^{14}N can be analyzed to distinguish denitrification apart from other processes in nature.